zowe/community/Project Management/Meeting Minutes and Agenda/20210422/Meeting Minutes.md

 5. Squad Status:
     - Onboarding (Rose)
     - Core/Web/Editor (Nolan/James/Lenny)
+      - Adding new features to ZFM such as upload files, folder and multi-view
+      - Fixed bug where editor couldnt read files with unkown extension
+      - Working with CI/CD to fix all issues with release
     - API Mediation Layer & Security (Elliot)
     - CLI (MikeB)
     - Explorer (Jelly)